pieroproietti/penguins-eggs/README.md

 **To gain a deeper understanding of the implementation and view the source code of the `eggs tools clean` command, you can refer to the following link:** [src/commands/tools/clean.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/tools/clean.ts)

 ## `eggs tools ppa`
- The `eggs tools ppa` command is used to add or remove PPA (Personal Package Archive) repositories in the Debian family of operating systems.
+ <p align="justify"> The `eggs tools ppa` command is used to add or remove PPA (Personal Package Archive) repositories in the Debian family of operating systems.
 It is a command-line interface (CLI) command that can be executed with different options.
-Here is an expanded and rewritten explanation of the command:
+Here is an expanded and rewritten explanation of the command:</p>

 **USAGE**
 ```